 We will collect data directly from you (for example from registration forms, change of details forms, at fairs and events and via our website) and will create some data internally (e.g. when we assign you an ACCA ID or determine examination results).

 Where we collect information, whether that be via websites, telephone, or manual forms we will provide at the point of collection a more tailored and specific privacy notice pointing out the relevant information for that product or service and justifying why the collection is necessary.

 We may also collect some data from external sources.
 For example:

-ACCA's main information systems are located within the European Economic Area (EEA) and accessed by ACCA's customer services teams, which may be located in regional hub centres.
+ACCA's main information systems are located within the United Kingdom (UK) and the European Economic Area (EEA) and accessed by ACCA's customer services teams, which may be located in regional hub centres.

-We process information within the EEA, but may also transfer data outside of EEA to our suppliers as part of our operations and service delivery.
+We process information within the UK & EEA, but may also transfer data outside of UK & EEA to our suppliers as part of our operations and service delivery.
 Other teams within ACCA may need to access, use and store your data in certain circumstances for the purposes listed above, e.g. to communicate with you in relation to training or examinations or to investigate incidents or complaints.

 If you are an overseas member or student, your information may be accessed by ACCA's national office in your country and records may be maintained locally (subject to local legislation).